laschwend/RamanLabCode/Cleaned Code for Biomaterials 2024-2025 Aligment Analysis/ReadMe.txt

 Fusion Index Path:

 For Each Cell Type
-1) ImageJ: Split Image color channels to get fibers and nuclei .jpg
+1) ImageJ: Split Image color channels to get fibers and nuclei .tif with ReformatNd2toTif.ijm
 2) Drawing Software: Trace Fibers by hand to get segmentation Alternatives that I tried but didn't work super well:
 		ilastik: could be promising if more time is put into it

 3) Run nucleiIdentificationAndFusionIndexCode.m script to use cellpose library to segment nuclei & generate large class cell with raw fiber and nuclei tagging data
-4) Run FiberWidthMeasurment.m to add fiber widths to the cell data
+4) Run FiberWidthMeasurement.m to add fiber widths to the cell data
 5) Make a new excel Sheet in Excel with at least 8 sheets and name appropriately
 5) run SummarizeData.m Script to save summary data into the spreadsheet
 6) Open Spreadsheet in Python with FinalPaperPlots.py to get final figures with seaborn package (can also write your own script to make figures, mine is pretty messy)